guillaumeagile/academical_research/paperdraft_from_agile_manifesto_to_code.md

 The coders are in perpetual interaction each other when they write, read and fix code.
 Source code, as I said, is a vector.
 A vector of shared knowledge, but also intentions.
+That's why code review is an important interaction whithin the members of the team around the code.
+It's a time where people should discuss is the problem has properly been understood and if the solution is viable and

 ### Sprint Review and metrics